rhysd/marked-sanitizer-github/README.md

 all of them in a parsing Markdown document.
 By using [marked-sanitizer-github][], some safe HTML elements are available.

+When a sanitizer detects broken HTML elements (e.g. not closing element), it escapes all elements after that.

 ## Installation

 ```